magpie-align/magpie/README.md

 where `***_sharegpt.jsonl` is the dataset path obtained in the previous step.
 The Python script will take care of building the FAISS index and calculating the minimum distance.

 ### 4. Design and Apply Your Filter
-We provide a Jupyter notebook [here](data/data_filter.ipynb) for simple filtering.
+We provide a Jupyter notebook [here](data_sft/data_filter.ipynb) for simple filtering.
 You can adjust the filtering parameters to design and apply your own filter based on your needs.

+## Preference Data Generation

+To generate preference data, first prepare filtered instructions following the steps outlined above.
+For the expected format, please refer to our example [here](data_po/example_instructions.jsonl).

+Next, please use our provided scripts [here](scripts/magpie_example_po.sh) to generate multiple responses and compute their corresponding rewards.
+Finally, your can process the data and upload it to Huggingface using [this Jupyter notebook](data_po/process_po.ipynb).

 ## Fine-tuning
 Please take a look at the [recipes](recipes/) directory for instructions and our Magpie model recipes.